Samuel Pagdilao: Police career

 After his stint in the Philippine Constabulary, he held a number of positions in PNP.
 In 1997, he was appointed as Chief of Police of the Caloocan City Police Station from 1997 to 2001.
 He was also the representative of the Republic of the Philippines to the International Coalition Planning Center for Operation Iraqi Freedom in US Central Command Headquarters at Tampa Bay, Florida from April to November 2003.

-From 2006-2007, Pagdilao was the Spokesman and Chief of the Public Information Office of the PNP.
+From 2006 to 2007, Pagdilao was the Spokesman and Chief of the Public Information Office of the PNP.
 He held a number of high-ranking positions in district and regional levels.
 From July to October 2010, he was the Regional Director of Police Regional Office 6 and from October 2010 to April 2011, he was the Regional Director of Police Regional Office 4A CALABARZON.
 His last stint in the agency was as the Chief of Criminal Investigation and Detection Group (CIDG).